abelozer/cisco-hints/ios-xr/object-group.md

+---
+description: ASR 9000 ACL with object-groups
+---
 # IOS XR object-groups
 There's nothing new with object-groups.
 It was implemented either in IOS and NX-OS.
 This is just a reminder that you can use it on IOS XR.
 ACE is represented by network and/or port object-groups, the super-set of ACE.